 God gave people many special talents and abilities.
-Programs in Spanish, Computer Literacy, Art, Music, and Physical Education help students to develop some of their special talents and abilities.
+Programs in Spanish, Art, Music, Physical Education, Library and STEAM help students to develop some of their special talents and abilities.

 Language-learning has many benefits, including enhancing a child’s mental development.
 Students build a solid foundation for greater learning of Spanish by using a variety of songs, games, and speaking activities to increase familiarity with the Spanish language.

 Music is an important part of St. Paul Lutheran Church & School.
 Through the course of their years at St. Paul, students experience music education that instills in them a love and understanding of God’s gift of music.
 Our music instruction introduces children to the joy of music.
 The school’s Cherub Choir (Kindergarten, Grades 1 and 2) and Junior Choir (Grades 3, 4 and 5) sing during several church services throughout the school year and during Christmas and spring concerts.
 In weekly chapel services and special concerts, we praise the Lord from our hearts with voices, choirs, hand-bells and instrumental music.
 Families are always welcome to join us!

 Students use many different media and techniques to create their own unique artwork.
 Whether funny, functional, or beautiful, the children’s 2D and 3D projects tie into their core subjects and enhance not only their educational experience but also the atmosphere of our classrooms and halls.